Young ACT: Present status

+Otago and Catebury do not have leaders.

 Relationship with the ACT Party

 Young ACT is not an official youth wing of the ACT Party.
-It has been described as an affiliated group and as a group "separate from ACT", one that is not under the party's control but is allowed to use the party’s logo and name so long as it "doesn't bring the party into disrepute".
-ACT Party leader David Seymour said that this means ACT’s oversight and pastoral care responsibilities were limited.
+It has been described as an affiliated group and as a group "separate from ACT", one that is not under the party's control but is allowed to use the party's logo and name so long as it "doesn't bring the party into disrepute".
+ACT Party leader David Seymour said that this means ACT's oversight and pastoral care responsibilities were limited.
 According to Young ACT's website as of August 2020, "Young ACT operates independently from the ACT party.
-While Young ACT may support the ACT party nothing on this site is indicative of the ACT party’s beliefs or opinions."
+While Young ACT may support the ACT party nothing on this site is indicative of the ACT party's beliefs or opinions."

 Support and connections

 Young ACT members have supported the ACT party in its campaigning.
 Members accompanied party candidate John Banks throughout his campaign in the 2011 general election, after which David Seymour said that the youth supporters were proof that the party could survive.
 Young ACT also created the Facebook group "David Seymour Memes For Over-taxed Liberal Teens" which posted about ACT events during the 2017 campaign.

 Members of Young ACT have also been involved directly with ACT.
 These have included: